soundasleep/gdx-logging/README.md

 # gdx-logging

-(Test) Simple logging framework for libgdx.
+Simple logging framework for libgdx.
+This is my first Java library for a long time!

 ## Getting started